clusteratlas/awesome-cloud4gamedevs-part-1/README.md

 Cloud Computing is the general term used for delivering computer services over the Internet.

 The basic idea is that you are renting / leasing servers, storage, and networking infrastructures from major companies like Microsoft, Amazon & Google.
 Hence we use the terms 'The Cloud', 'Cloud Computing', or 'Virtualized Environment', because the whole amazing fiasco allows you to utilize these resources without actually touching them. <sup>[@ Mozilla](https://developer.mozilla.org/en-US/docs/Learn/Drafts/Understanding_Cloud_architectures), [@ Reddit](https://www.reddit.com/r/explainlikeimfive/comments/j62ec/eli5_cloud_computing_andor_the_cloud/)</sup>

+---

+## What Is The Cloud For **YOU** As A Game Dev

+### The Cloud is intended not only for developers; but most importantly for end-users, too.

+> As a Game Developer, the best solutions come out when you're putting your end-users first - end-users which are your players.
+It works wonders when you're asking yourself:

+- Which of these things can help me reduce the lag and/or the latency?
+- Which of these things can help me provide players in another continent a better gaming experience?
+- Which of these things can help me in handling large amount of player data?
+- Finally, which of these things can help me in implementing all of these things without breaking the bank?

+### The Cloud is just another tool, in your set of tools.

+> The Cloud isn't a be-all end-all type of thing that can solve all of your game-dev problems.

+### The Cloud is meant to save you headaches.

+Cost-wise

+### The Cloud is useless if you ain't got no players.

+> Caveat: If you're experimenting on cloud technologies and you're looking to see how it can help you, go on!
+You're doing good!

+> But nevertheless,

+---

 ## Cloud Myths Busted